-Control: ISM-1878; Revision: 0; Updated: Sep-23; Applicability: All; Essential Eight: N/A
+Control: ISM-1878; Revision: 1; Updated: Jun-24; Applicability: All; Essential Eight: N/A workstations, servers and network devices are applied within 48 hours of release when vulnerabilities are assessed as critical by vendors or when working exploits exist.

-Patches, updates or other vendor mitigations for vulnerabilities in operating systems of ICT equipment other than workstations, servers and network devices are applied within 48 hours of release when vulnerabilities are assessed as critical by vendors or when working exploits exist.
+Patches, updates or other vendor mitigations for vulnerabilities in operating systems of IT equipment other than

-Control: ISM-1751; Revision: 3; Updated: Dec-23; Applicability: All; Essential Eight: N/A
+Control: ISM-1751; Revision: 4; Updated: Jun-24; Applicability: All; Essential Eight: N/A

-Patches, updates or other vendor mitigations for vulnerabilities in operating systems of ICT equipment other than workstations, servers and network devices are applied within one month of release when vulnerabilities are assessed as non-critical by vendors and no working exploits exist.
+Patches, updates or other vendor mitigations for vulnerabilities in operating systems of IT equipment other than workstations, servers and network devices are applied within one month of release when vulnerabilities are assessed as non-critical by vendors and no working exploits exist.